GDQuest/website/content/tutorial/game-design/godot/become-a-game-creator/first-steps-programming/index.md

 The same is true when you work with a game engine.
 Many engines rely on a high-level language to help code gameplay mechanics fast.
 These languages, often called scripting languages, may perform instructions much slower than C++, but every engine feature you use, like drawing on the screen, delegates work to the fast engine's C++ core.
 That's the case, for example, with Godot and GDScript.

-Back to Python.
-You can compile Python code just like C or C++ and get the same speed and control over your code.
-If you really need to.
+I mentioned that there are ways to write fast Python programs.
+Python is a language specification.
+There is more than one Python: with [Cython](https://cython.org/), you can compile Python code and get close to C performances.
+In general, when Python developers need high performances, they use Python to call into optimized programming libraries written in C.

 {{< figure
 src="./img/pypy-logo.png"
-alt="PyPy Python JIT compiler logo" caption="Pypy does Just-In-Time compilation to make your Python code run faster"
+alt="PyPy Python JIT compiler logo" caption="Pypy does Just-In-Time compilation to make your Python code run faster" >}}

-> }}

-But again: you shouldn't think about performances when you're learning.
-When starting a game, professional game developers don't care so much about performance as you can always improve performance later.
-Most of the time it's only a tiny part of the game's code that drags the performances down.

-However using a language that's easy to read and fast to write saves you a lot of development time.
-That's why, as you'll see, game engines like Godot generally provide two languages: one back-end language for the fast core, and one or more scripting languages for the gameplay.
+But again: you shouldn't worry about performances when you're just getting started.
+Don't get me wrong: performances can be important.
+The day you want to ship a game, you'll have to measure and take care of its speed.
+But first, you should focus on learning to read and write code well.

 </details>